 After AIT, I received my orders: “Report to Reception station, Oakland, not later than 31 December 1966.”
 That’s great, duty in San Francisco Bay Area!
 But the order continues . . . “final destination APO 96256.”
 Army Post Office 96256 directs mail to the 196th Light Infantry Brigade in Southeast Asia, uh, Vietnam.

 I had enough time for a few days leave, before my reporting date, which I took to see my parents and brother in Mississippi instead of visiting Marty.
 While there on Christmas Day I contracted pneumonia and was admitted to the nearby Columbus AFB Hospital.
 I wasn’t going to make my reporting date.

 Over the past few years, I’ve written several feature articles about veterans and their experiences in WW II, Korea, and Vietnam.
 I’ve garnered appreciation and acclaim for my writing, and the stories appeared in several publications and on the World Wide Web.
-Some of the details I elicited from these Veterans about their experiences in war was uncomfortable for me to hear.
+Some of the details I elicited from these Veterans about their experiences in war were uncomfortable for me to hear.

 As a veteran, I had an idea of what it must have felt like for them, their emotions, their pain.
 It was sometimes difficult to get the men to open up, especially former POW Tom McMahon.
 He more than once said during the interviews, “What are you doing, interrogating me!?”

 I am flattered that he trusted me with his most intimate thoughts and his unimaginable suffering as a prisoner of the Nazis.
 He had never shared such raw emotions with other writers.
 Tom was pleased with the story, and for me, that was a compliment of the highest order.